 Jeannine B. Cowles Music Director Chair

-Mr. Macatsoris was the music director of the weekly NBC-TV program, Opera Theatre, and was music director and conductor for two seasons with the Opera at Ambler Festival.
-As a pianist, he toured with Metropolitan Opera singers in recital programs.
+Mr. Macatsoris was the music director of the weekly NBC-TV program, Opera Theatre and was music director and conductor for two seasons with the Opera at Ambler Festival.
+As a pianist, he toured with Metropolitan Opera singers in recital programs and collaborated with a virtual Who’s Who of legendary opera singers such as Tebaldi, Corelli, Vickers, Sutherland, Pavarotti just to name a few.

-As music director of the Academy of Vocal Arts since 1977, he has led critically acclaimed performances of Puccini’s ll trittico and Madama Butterfly, Mozart’s Don Giovanni and Die Entführung aus dem Serail, and Britten’s Albert Herring, which was broadcast on PBS.
-In addition, many operas received their Delaware Valley premieres at AVA under his baton, including Mozart’s Idomeneo and La finta giardiniera, Handel’s Deidamia, Strauss’s Capriccio, Verdi’s Un giorno di regno, Puccini’s Edgar, Richard Wargo’s A Chekhov Trilogy, and recently, Respighi’s La fiamma.
-A champion of modern day composers, Mr. Macatsoris has premiered many new operas, always encouraging and supporting living composers.
+As music director of the Academy of Vocal Arts since 1977, he has led critically acclaimed performances of Puccini’s ll Trittico and Madama Butterfly, Mozart’s Don Giovanni and Die Entführung aus dem Serail, and Britten’s Albert Herring, which was broadcast over PBS.
+In addition, many operas received their Delaware Valley premieres at AVA under his baton, including Mozart’s Idomeneo and La Finta Giardiniera, Handel’s Deidamia, Strauss’s Capriccio, Verdi’s Un Giorno di Regno, and Richard Wargo’s A Chekhov Trilogy.